-In honor of Hispanic Heritage Month, we invited students to be the researchers, lyricists and rappers.
+The Hispanic Heritage Month Contest, formally known as the Latinx Identities Contest, invites students to be researchers, lyricists, and rappers from all over the country to create their own rap.
 Students from all over the country selected an important figure, event, or cultural practice for their songs.
 Take a look at the awesome finalists and lines from their creative entries.

 How did this son of migrant farm workers became an astronaut?

 He’d go outside and look at the moon.